lauraloanle/Data-management-project/README.md

 Discover big data set ( 271,117 rows) Olympic history from Kaggle with PostgreSQL.

 #### Describe the dataset & dataset source
-* The dataset is from Kaggle.
+* The dataset is from Kaggle: https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results#athlete_events.csv
 * It is a historical dataset on the modern Olympic Games, including all the Games from Athens 1896 to Rio 2016.
 It also contains athletes' basic bio data such as age, sex, height, weight, and performance record (medal).
 * This Olympic data is the result of an incredible amount of research by a group of Olympic history enthusiasts and self-proclaimed 'statistorians'.
 * The data set contains 2 files: athlete_event and noc_regions.
 There are 15 cloumns in file athlete_event and 3 columns in noc_regions.